zapata-engineering/orquestra-core/docs/guides/optimizers.rst

       opt_value: 8.134774054521418e-41

-As we can see, once constructed, :class:`ScipyOptimizer` and :class:`SimpleGradientDescent` optimizer could be used in the same way.
+As we can see, once constructed, :class:`ScipyOptimizer <orquestra.opt.optimizers.ScipyOptimizer>` and :class:`SimpleGradientDescent <orquestra.opt.optimizers.SimpleGradientDescent>`
+optimizer could be used in the same way.
 The output contains the following fields:

 - `opt_params`: optimal parameters found